danarrib/danarrib/README.md

 The goal is to survive to a "Spyder Man - No way home" premiere demand...
 Means +10K transactions per hour.

 The purpose of this project is to learn some technologies that I still don't know:
-- Use of Docker containers and micro services architecture
+- Use of Docker containers and microservices architecture
 - Use KeyCloak for Authentication and Authorization (OpenID Connect + OAuth2)
 - React for the "Home" front-end
 - Vue.js for the "Checkout" front-end